 Make backed up decisions, faster

 Who has the final word in your decision-making process?
-In a customer-centric organization, it should be… the consumer!
+In a customer-centric organization, it should be… the customer!

 A customer insight team is the perfect sounding board for any idea.
 After all, they cover all parts of the organization, and have direct feedback from customers to back up colleagues’ decisions.